vinyldns/vinyldns/modules/docs/src/main/tut/operator/pre.md

 * `GroupChangeRepository` - Holds changes to groups and membership
 * `BatchChangeRepository` - VinylDNS allows users to submit multiple record changes _across_ DNS zones at the same time within a `Batch`
 The `BatchChangeRepository` holds the batch itself and all individual changes that executed in the batch.
-* `UserChangeRepository` - Holds changes to users
+* `UserChangeRepository` - Holds changes to users.
+Currently only used in the portal.

-**Note: The UserChangeRepository is currently only used in the portal, and lives outside of the api.
-This will be moved alongside the other repositories in the near future.**

 ## Database Types
+### MySQL
+VinylDNS has implemented MySQL for all repositories so a MySQL-only instance of VinylDNS is possible.
+Furthermore, there are two repositories that have _only_ been implemented in MySQL:

+1. ZoneRepository
+1. BatchChangeRepository

+Originally, the `ZoneRepository` lived in DynamoDB.
+However, the access controls in VinylDNS made it very difficult to use DynamoDB as the query interface is limited.
+A SQL interface with `JOIN`s was required.

+It should also be noted that all of the repositories have also been implemented in MySQL despite most currently running in DynamoDB in our VinylDNS instance.

+Review the [Setup MySQL Guide](setup-mysql) for more information.

 ### AWS DynamoDB
 VinylDNS has gone through several architecture evolutions.
 Along the way, DynamoDB was chosen as the data store due to the volume of data at Comcast.
 It is an excellent key-value store with extremely high performance characteristics.

-VinylDNS uses DynamoDB presently for the following repositories:
+VinylDNS has implemented DynamoDB for the following repositories:

 1. RecordSetRepository
 1. RecordChangeRepository